SubSonic-Core/SubLight/SubLight.Documentation/articles/architecture.md

 ## Core Concepts

+### 🔐 Access Intent and Telemetry

+SubLight supports declarative access control and telemetry escalation for regulated environments.

+- Entities may declare an AccessIntent to signal sensitivity, enforce access boundaries, and trigger audit or telemetry escalation when resolved.
+- AccessIntent declarations are enforced at the provider level.
+    - **Forbidden**: The provider must throw or fail fast—no resolution allowed.
+    - **Restricted**: The provider must log the access, trigger telemetry escalation, and optionally require justification or context.
+    - **Public**: Resolution proceeds normally, with optional lightweight telemetry.
+- Telemetry sinks record access and escalate when protected data is resolved
+    - Record access event with metadata (who, when, what, why)
+    - Elevate telemetry level (e.g. trace, audit, alert)
+    - Optionally notify compliance or trigger review workflows.
+- Orchestration respects declared access boundaries to prevent accidental exposure

+This enables SubLight to operate safely in environments governed by HIPAA, GDPR, or similar regulations—without compromising orchestration flexibility.

 ### 🧠 Enterprise Data Model

 SubLight orchestration relies on a shared enterprise data model to coordinate behavior across services and instances.
 This model defines the semantic boundaries and lifecycle intent of each entity, enabling predictable orchestration without ambient assumptions.